 3. Giving two answers

 Sometimes, in a zeal to score high, we often choose two probable answers instead of one, but since there are no half marks in IELTS, both the answers are considered wrong and you get a zero in that question.

 So avoid giving two answers and finalize on one in situations of confusion.
+The method of elimination, i.e. the process of eliminating the least probable option first, helps in this regard.
 This is true for the IELTS Listening test too.

 4. Don’t assume anything

-This is rue typically in case of True/False/Not Given and Yes/No/Not Given question types.
+This is true typically in case of True/False/Not Given and Yes/No/Not Given question types.
 We often tend to assume information as our brains can infer and go by that.

 This often leads to assigning Not Given statements as False.
 Remember, for a statement to be false, it needs to be of the opposite information.

 For example, if the passage reads “Ram killed Ravana.” and the question reads “Ram killed Ravana”, the answer is True.
 If the question says “Ram killed Ravana with a knife”, the answer becomes Not Given because the information about the knife is not mentioned in the passage.
 Additionally, for the answer to be False, the passage must give contrary information like “Ravana was killed by Sita”, “Ravana killed Ram”, etc.